Employment Application

 3. having a previous conviction or receiving a conviction for crimes committed;

-4. falsifying data on clients' charts and other Agency records; falsifying information on billings for client services;
+4. falsifying data on clients' charts and other Agency records; falsifying information on billings

 5. falsifying information on billing for client services.;